 An interactive Doodle Google represented in 2011, the lunar eclipse in real-time.
 Astronomy website Slooh offered Google images from cameras set up in Dubai, South Africa, and the Canary Islands.

-Additionally, if you clicked on the slider underneath the Doodle, you could experience the eclipse in all its glory.
+Besides, if you clicked on the slider underneath the Doodle, you could experience the eclipse in all its glory.

 In 2011, Google paid homage to sci-fi writer Jules Verne on what would have been his 183rd birthday with this interactive Google Doodle.